-- If young people are working in groups, the first page of the website could be about their Scouts Group, instead of about an individual Scout. - If you are pressed for time, get young people to make either page one or page two of the website.
+- See the 'Offline guide' part of this document if you're working offline. - If young people are working in groups, the first page of their website could be about their group, rather than one person. - If you don't have much time, people could just make one page of the website - it doesn't matter which page they make.